Cheney Reservoir

 Cheney Reservoir is a reservoir on the North Fork Ninnescah River in Reno, Kingman, and Sedgwick counties of Kansas in the United States.
 Built and managed by the U.S. Bureau of Reclamation for local water supply, it is also used for flood control and recreation.
 Cheney State Park is located on its shore.
+Its dam is located approximately 4 mi north of U.S. Route 54 (U.S. Route 400).

 History

 The U.S. Bureau of Reclamation, and later the Arkansas-Red-White Basin Interagency Committee established in 1950, conducted studies on the Ninnescah River basin as part of an investigation of the broader Arkansas River basin.
 The investigation resulted in a water-use and control plan including the construction of reservoirs and the use of available water as a regulated supply for the city of Wichita, Kansas.
 Wichita needed an additional water supply to supplement its existing supply wells.
 The water of the Arkansas River was of poor quality and too polluted to use, leaving the Ninnescah as the next closest potential source.
 The Bureau of Reclamation issued a report in 1957, and the U.S. Congress authorized the construction of Cheney Dam and Reservoir in 1960.

 Construction began in 1962 and finished in 1965.
 Storage of water in the reservoir began with the closure of the river outlet works in November 1964, and delivery of water to the city of Wichita began in the summer of 1965.
 Conservation storage of water increased until the reservoir was filled in October 1968.